domenicquirl/comprehensive-rust/src/generics/dyn-trait.md

   information and can resolve which type's trait implementation to use.

 - When using `dyn Trait`, it instead uses dynamic dispatch through a [virtual method table][vtable] (vtable).
-This means that there's a single version of `fn dynamic` that is used regardless of what type of `Pet` is passed in.
+This is the same mechanism that is commonly used for classes in OO languages where there's a single version of `fn dynamic` that is used regardless of what type of `Pet` is passed in.

-- When using `dyn Trait`, the trait object needs to be behind some kind of indirection.
+- Because - in contrast to `impl Trait` / generics - when using `dyn Trait` the actual underlying type of the function argument implementing the trait is not known, trait objects always needs to be behind some kind of indirection.
 In this case it's a reference, though smart pointer types like `Box` can also be used (this will be demonstrated on day 3).

 - At runtime, a `&dyn Pet` is represented as a "fat pointer", i.e. a pair of two
   pointers: One pointer points to the concrete object that implements `Pet`, and